vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (1. 110.1-8), KKV148–149, HV 1,741.
 In some mss. written

 as ' Anantaphala'.
 Andolaka-mahotsava-in Vasanta ; Bhav U. 133.
 24. Andolanavrata-on Cai. śu.
-3; worship of Pārvati and Siva
+3; worship of Pārvati and Śiva

 ( images ) and swinging them in a dolā; HV II.
 745-748, SmK.
 90–91, PC 85; HV prescribes Rg.
 X. 81.
 3 (Viśvatas